 Any care worker who is likely to be providing care to service users who are known to be aggressive or violent should expect the employer to have undertaken appropriate risk assessments of the nature of the person requiring care.

 Staff placed at risk should have received MVA training (management of violence and aggression) in how to safely restrain patients, and policies and procedures should be in place for handling such incidents.
 It is also important that the employer ensures adequate staffing levels are maintained so that care workers are not exposed to the risk of an assault that could otherwise be avoided.

 Do you have a valid compensation claim?

-If you were injured as a result of employer negligence or the negligence of a colleague, you may seek to make a claim for work injury compensation.
+If you were injured as a result of employer negligence or the negligence of a colleague, you may seek to make a claim for work accident compensation.

 This would include if your employer has ignored a risk assessment, failed to ensure that you were adequately staffed or not provided proper working or the correct lifting equipment.